Brokers. Who are they, what do they do, and should you use one?

 How much do brokers cost?

 Alright get ready to be #shook.
-BROKERS ARE FREE.
+Broker’s are free to use as a consumer.
 I know, what the hell?
 Nothing is free when it comes to mortgages!
-Nothing except the services of a broker.
-That’s basically why you should always use one.
+Now when I say free, I mean there is no upfront cost to you as the consumer.
 Ignore those annoying TV ads with middle class white people tapping their iPad Pro on the sofa at night applying for home loans online.
-A broker is a real human who can help you – for free.
+A broker is a real human who can help you.

 How do brokers make money then?